The Better Business Bureau Can't Do What You Think It Can Do

 Most consumers think the BBB is a government entity but it's a business membership organization

-Yes and No. Many consumers report feeling frustrated that they did not receive the help they expected from the BBB.
+Many consumers report feeling frustrated that they did not receive the help they expected from the BBB.
 Why?
-Some consumers are surprised to learn that the Better Business Bureau was unable to force a company to take action, often from an erroneous perception that the BBB is a government agency.
+Some consumers are surprised to see that the BBB is merely facilitating communication between themselves and a company or that to learn that the BBB was unable to force a company to take action.
+This stems from an erroneous perception that the BBB is a government agency.
 It is not.
+It is, in fact, a business membership organization with chapters spread across the country.

 Satisfactory membership in the BBB generally involves the paying of a membership fee and responding to consumer complaints in a timely manner.
-There are no stipulations that a business do anything to resolve a complaint.
+There are no stipulations that a business do anything to resolve a complaint or address the complaint a particular way.
 Some consumers report that responses from companies through the BBB are often short and do nothing to address their issues.
 Of course, every situation is different.
 Some consumers have successfully arbitrated through the BBB and others have seen satisfactory complaint resolution.
+But these may be cases where the company was already willing to work with the consumer to make things right.

 Letters written on behalf of the North Carolina Attorney General's Office generally receive satisfactory resolutions to consumer complaints very quickly.
 In cases where the business does not respond or is engaging in illegal acts, the Attorney General, as the chief law enforcement officer in the state, can step in and take legal action on the consumer's behalf.
 The BBB cannot.

-Sometimes you can see that a company has an "A" rating with the BBB, but that doesn't mean the company is trustworthy.
-It simply means that the company has responded to the BBB about any complaints, not necessarily that the complaints were resolved completely to the consumer's satisfaction.
-Compare it to taking a test in school and getting a perfect score just for turning it in, even if none of your answers or "responses" are correct.
+Sometimes you can see that a company has an "A" rating with the BBB, and these scores are often tossed around in advertisements, but that doesn't mean the company is trustworthy.
+It simply means that the company has responded to the BBB regarding any complaints, not necessarily that the complaints were resolved completely to the consumer's satisfaction.
+Compare it to taking a test in school and getting a perfect score just for turning it in, even if none of your responses are correct.

 Please note that we are not discouraging consumers from using the BBB.
 While the BBB cannot force a company to do anything, the BBB does offer consumers valuable insight into companies and can sometimes resolve issues through arbitration.

 "The BBB can give a consumer an indication of the company by complaint statistics, which might make a consumer think twice about a certain company," continues Reitter.
 "We recommend consumers not ignore other avenues and explore all options available to them before so much time has expired that they are unable to take further action.
-In cases where a consumer decides to use BBB complaint resolution, the consumer should also explore other complaint avenues available."
+In cases where a consumer decides to use BBB complaint resolution, the consumer should also explore other complaint avenues available at the same time."

 Reitter further cautions that a perfect BBB score and no complaints is not an indication of a perfect company.
-"It could mean that no one has yet chosen to complain about the business."
+"It could mean that no one has yet chosen to complain about the business or the business is quite new."

 NCCC has an A+ rating with the BBB and is not a member.